-- The tight time frames of the law (e.g., the Adoption and Safe Families Act [ASFA]), combined with the complexity and urgency of families' needs, call for cross-sector collaboration (e.g., court, child welfare agency, and community partners) to support children and families efficiently and effectively. - When the court, child welfare agency, and community partners/collaborators come together to understand services and analyze systems gaps and barriers, they can identify creative solutions. - Judges are uniquely positioned to create a collaborative, solution-finding atmosphere in court and to engage community partners to ensure that needed services for children and families are available and accessible. - All children and parents have a right to equal protection under the law.
+- The science of early development shows that the first three years of life are a critical window of opportunity for promoting children's health and well-being. - Safe, stable, and nurturing care is the foundation of early childhood development, helping young children recover and heal from past negative experiences. - Trauma histories are highly prevalent among child welfare-involved parents; many parents who have experienced trauma develop depression and/or anxiety, and then use alcohol and/or substances as coping mechanisms. - A court process that is healing and trauma-responsive, such as the Safe Babies approach, promotes child and family well-being and strengthens families. - The tight time frames of the law (e.g., the Adoption and Safe Families Act [ASFA]), combined with the complexity and urgency of families' needs, call for cross-sector collaboration (e.g., court, child welfare agency, and community partners) to support children and families efficiently and effectively. - When the court, child welfare agency, and community partners/collaborators come together to understand services and analyze systems gaps and barriers, they can identify creative solutions. - Judges are uniquely positioned to create a collaborative, solution-finding atmosphere in court and to engage community partners to ensure that needed services for children and families are available and accessible. - All children and parents have a right to equal protection under the law. - There is evidence of disparities among diverse groups involved in the child welfare system.